 The Ultimate Goal: Relationship Building

-B2B selling hinges on relationships.
+B2B online marketing hinges on relationships.
 So, if you’re not ready to dive in head first with a branded Snapchat account that utilizes geofilters and takes advantage of their ever-evolving advertising options, Delmondo’s Nick Cicero suggests that you consider adding Snapchat to your sales and marketing team’s toolboxes.

 “Bearing in mind Snapchat’s skew towards a younger demographic, empowering an account executive in an ad agency or media company to use it as a relationship building tool with his younger contacts could be what makes your organization stand out in a prospect’s mind,” he explains.
 “Do you have a particularly adept young marketer on your team with Snapchat savvy?
 Embolden them to build their personal brand as the resident Snapchat expert and encourage your audience to subscribe to their account.”